Aleksander Zniszczoł: Personal life

 Zniszczoł is studying at the University School of Physical Education in Katowice.
-On May 28, 2017, he married Magdalena Lazar.
-On April 6, 2018 his wife gave birth to their daughter Hanna.
+On 28 May 2017, he married Magdalena Lazar.
+On 6 April 2018, his wife gave birth to their daughter.

 Career

 In the season 2006/2007 he won the general classification Lotos Cup and the next season he was third.
-On July 24, 2010, he won the silver medal of the Polish Championshipsw with his club Wisla Ustronianka.
-On July 30, 2010, he debuted in Continental Cup in Courchevel, France, but he was 46th.
-On January 20, 2012, he debuted in World Cup in Zakopane, Poland and was 9th after jumping on distance – 124,5 m and 123 m.
-On March 3, 3012 was third in World Cup in Lahti, Finland in team competition with Maciej Kot, Kamil Stoch and Klemens Murańka.
+On 24 July 2010, he won the silver medal of the Polish Championships with his club Wisla Ustronianka.
+On 30 July 2010, he debuted in Continental Cup in Courchevel, France, but he was 46th.
+On 20 January 2012, he debuted in the World Cup in Zakopane, Poland and was 9th after jumping on distance – 124,5 m and 123 m.
+On 3 March 3012, he placed third in the World Cup in Lahti, Finland in team competition with Maciej Kot, Kamil Stoch and Klemens Murańka.
 He is a three-time silver medalist of World Junior Championship from Liberec and Erzurum (twice with team and once individual) and gold medalist in team competition of World Junior Championship from Val di Fiemme 2014 with Jakub Wolny, Klemens Murańka and Krzysztof Biegun.
-On Friday 9 January during the training he changed his personal best 213,5 meters in Bad Mittendorf.
+On 9 January 2015, during the training he achieved a new his personal record, 213.5 meters, in Bad Mittendorf.